CENTENNIAL CELEBRATION: 100 YEARS OF CONSERVATION AND COMMUNITY

 Red-tailed Hawk by Peter Hart

-Field Trip: Jasper Ridge Biological Preserve Searsville Lake Tour
+Members Only Jasper Ridge Biological Preserve Searsville Lake Tour

 The Jasper Ridge Biological Preserve (JRBP) is operated by Stanford University as a field station for research and teaching and is not open to the public except on docent-led tours.
 Year-round birding is rewarding due to the variety of habitats including Searsville Lake, a riparian corridor, mixed woodlands, chaparral, and grasslands.
 We’ll check out the historic and often controversial Searsville Dam and search the varied habitats for woodpeckers, waterfowl, and songbirds.

-Trip Type: Standard
+Trip Type: Members Only

-Capacity: 10
+Capacity: 10 Members Only

-Price: $50
+Price: free

 Trip Difficulty: 2 miles, paved trails, packed-dirt trails, little or no elevation gain, mixed sun and shade